AndrewWPhillips/rangeset/README.md

 Type `Set` implements these methods:

-`Add` adds an element to a set (returns true if added, false if already present) `AddRange` adds a range of elements to the set `Delete` removes an element from the set
+`Add` adds an element to a set (returns true if added, false if already present)

+`AddRange` adds a range of elements to the set

+`Delete` removes an element from the set

 `DeleteRange` removes a range of elements

-`Contains` returns true if the element is in the set `Len` returns the number of elements as an `int` (may wrap around if larger than maxInt) `Length` returns the number of elements as `uint64` and the number of ranges `Values` returns a slice containing all the elements (in numeric order) `Spans` returns a slice of `Span`s containing all the ranges in the set `String` returns a string encoding of a rangeset
+`Contains` returns true if the element is in the set

+`Len` returns the number of elements as an `int` (may wrap around if larger than maxInt)

+`Length` returns the number of elements as `uint64` and the number of ranges

+`Values` returns a slice containing all the elements (in numeric order)

+`Spans` returns a slice of `Span`s containing all the ranges in the set

+`String` returns a string encoding of a rangeset

 `Copy` returns a copy of a set

 `AddSet` adds all the elements of another set

-`SubSet` deletes all the elements of another set `Intersect` deletes all elements *not* in another set
+`SubSet` deletes all the elements of another set

+`Intersect` deletes all elements *not* in another set

+`Complement` replaces the set with its inverse

-`Iterate` calls a function on every element of a set (in numeric order) `Filter` deletes every element on which a boolean function fails `Iterator` returns a chan on which every element in the set is placed (in order)
+`Iterate` calls a function on every element of a set (in numeric order)

+`Filter` deletes every element on which a boolean function fails

+`Iterator` returns a chan on which every element in the set is placed (in order)

 ## Functions

+`Make` creates a new set (optionally with initial elements)

+`Universal` returns a set including all elements allowed by the type parameter

-`Make` creates a new set (optionally with initial elements) `NewFromString` returns a new set from a string encoded with the `String` method (above) `Equal` compares two sets
+`NewFromString` returns a new set from a string encoded with the `String` method (above)

+`Equal` compares two sets

-`Union` finds the union of one or more sets `Intersect` finds the intersection of one or more sets
+`Union` finds the union of one or more sets

+`Intersect` finds the intersection of one or more sets

 ## Acknowledgements

-Thanks to Robert Greisemer for providing the generic `minInt` function at my request Thanks to Dave Cheney for many ideas such as using a map for table-driven tests Thanks to Bill Kennedy for ideas on more readable messages in tests Thanks to Steve Mann for the idea of using a colon (:) in the string encoding
+Thanks to Robert Greisemer for providing the generic `minInt` function at my request

+Thanks to Dave Cheney for many ideas such as using a map for table-driven tests

+Thanks to Bill Kennedy for ideas on more readable messages in tests

+Thanks to Steve Mann for the idea of using a colon (:) in the string encoding